yugabyte/yugabyte-db/docs/content/latest/drivers-orms/csharp/_index.md

 ## Build a Hello World App

-Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in [Build an Application](/latest/quick-start/build-apps/csharp/ysql) in the Quick Start section.
+Learn how to establish a connection to a YugabyteDB database and begin simple CRUD operations using the steps in [Build an Application](/latest/quick-start/build-apps/csharp/ysql) in the Quick Start section.

-## Pre-requisites for Building a C# Application
+## Pre-requisites for building a C# application

 ### Install .NET SDK